Non-Invertible Defects in 5d, Boundaries and Holography: Adding boundaries

-Since $U(1)^{(1)}_e$ is now broken, we expect that imposing DBC's makes the Wilson Loops endable.
+Since $U(1)^{(1)}_e$ is now broken at the boundary, we expect that imposing DBC's makes the Wilson Loops endable.
 Indeed, Wilson Lines are now allowed to end on the boundary while being gauge invariant, since gauge transformations\footnote{With gauge transformations we mean gauge redundancies.
 Transformations acting on the boundary are physical in this case, since they modify the boundary conditions.} must leave $a^{(1)}|_{N_4}$ invariant.
-A Wilson Loop deep in the bulk may then move towards the boundary and open up.\footnote{Formally, electric line operators are classified by the relative homology group $H_1(M_5,N_4,\mathbb{Z})$ which classifies cycles closed in $M_5$ modulo its boundary.} Points at which Wilson lines end define objects naturally charged under the boundary 0-form symmetry $U(1)^{(0)}_\partial$ (see the discussion above).
+A Wilson Loop deep in the bulk may then move towards the boundary and open up.\footnote{Formally, electric line operators are classified by the relative homology group $H_1(M_5,N_4,\mathbb{Z})$ which classifies cycles closed in $M_5$ modulo its boundary.} Notice though that Wilson lines cannot open anywhere else in the bulk, so that the 1-form symmetry is not explicitly broken outside of the boundary.
+Instead, points at which Wilson lines end define objects naturally charged under the boundary 0-form symmetry $U(1)^{(0)}_\partial$ (see the discussion above).
 For the particular case of free $U(1)$ gauge theory, there is a one to one correspondence that we can establish between the symmetry defects generating $U(1)_e^{(1)}$ and $U(1)^{(0)}_\partial$.
 This can be achieved by noting that the action of a codimension 1 defect on a charged local operator ${\cal O}$ at $N_4$ can be defined in terms of the action of a codimension 2 bulk 1-form symmetry defect linked to the Wilson line ending at ${\cal O}$.
 This is consistent because, due to gauge invariance, the charge of the line under $U(1)_e^{(1)}$ and of ${\cal O}$ under $U(1)^{(0)}_\partial$ must agree.
 Moreover, both sets of operators close to isomorphic fusion algebras with $U(1)$ group law.
 It is in this sense that we may identify the defects of both symmetries, even if $U(1)^{(1)}_e$ is realized in the bulk while operators of $U(1)^{(0)}_\partial$ are only meaningful at $N_4$.\footnote{Of course, one may introduce additional matter fields restricted to the boundary, then $G_\partial$ acquires additional structure which has no correlation with any feature of $\Gamma^{(1)}$.
-We are not condering this situation in this paper.} Therefore, for the free Maxwell theory on $M_5$, we have a bijective map between $\Gamma^{(1)}$ and $G_\partial$, namely $\Gamma^{(1)}\to \tilde G_\partial\simeq G_\partial=U(1)^{(0)}_\partial$.
+We are not considering this situation in this paper.} Therefore, for the free Maxwell theory on $M_5$, we have a bijective map between $\Gamma^{(1)}$ and $G_\partial$, namely $\Gamma^{(1)}\to \tilde G_\partial\simeq G_\partial=U(1)^{(0)}_\partial$.
 A more illustrative but less precise way to phrase it would be that, in this particular case, 1-form symemtry generators become identified with boundary 0-form symmetry ones when pushed to the boundary.
 Note that this picture does not need to hold in general, but it becomes manifestly realized in holography, where the asymptotic structure of the solutions allows to map explicitly the charges corresponding to either symmetry (see the discussion around Eq. \eqref{bulk-boundary charge}).
 For a pictorial representation of this discussion see \Cref{Fig:Boundary}.
 As we will see next, these considerations get drastically modified in the presence of Chern-Simons terms.

 In the bulk the theory also has a $U(1)^{(2)}_m$ symmetry.
 Magnetic surfaces charged under this symmetry cannot end on the boundary hence $U(1)^{(2)}_m$ is unbroken and it does not give rise to any sensible symmetry in $N_4$.\footnote{More precisely, one might define magnetic symmetry defects restricted to the boundary, but the DBC's precludes the presence of any non-trivial charged operator.}